 In 2007, we began a campaign for the Living Wage at the Ritzy cinema, with the aim of raising ourselves off of the minimum wage.

-Meanwhile, at Hackney Picturehouse, Picturehouse Central and Crouch End Picturehouse, and Brighton Duke of York's, the company has repeatedly refused to acknowledge the workers’ chosen union, BECTU - now a sector of Prospect.
+Meanwhile, at Hackney Picturehouse, Picturehouse Central, Crouch End Picturehouse, and Brighton Duke of York's, the company has repeatedly refused to acknowledge our chosen union, BECTU - now a sector of Prospect.
 Instead, Cineworld/Picturehouse recognise the Staff Forum, a union set up and funded by Picturehouse themselves.
 Workers at these sites have been denied a platform of any kind upon which to discuss the London Living Wage.

 A London Living Wage

 Fair pay rises for supervisors, managers, chefs, sound technicians and projectionists

 Resolving in-house issues plaguing staff and customers alike